 Either Vetericyn or a triple antibiotic ointment is liberally applied to the open wound a 2” x 2” square of non-stick gauze is placed over the wound.
 The four corners of the gauze are folded in towards the center of the square, creating a smaller square, which creates a little bit of pressure to the area to stem any residual bleeding or oozing and keeps the Vetericyn or antibiotic ointment in place.

-The gauze is kept in place with Vetrap, which is a self-adhesive bandaging material that is lightweight, flexible and requires no tape to stay secured in place. .
+The gauze is kept in place with Vetrap, which is a self-adhesive bandaging material that is lightweight, flexible and requires no tape to stay securely in place.
 It is not sticky or gluey and it stays secure even under normal scratching and roosting activities.
 It is important not to pull the Vetrap too tightly as it can cut off circulation to the foot.

 One, six inch strip of Vetrap cut lengthwise into three or four smaller pieces is usually sufficient.
 The first strip of Vetrap is held in one hand, starting at the top of the foot and with the other hand, pulled over the gauze, then around and between the toes.
 The weaving is repeated with the remaining two strips, ending the wrap around the “ankle” by an inch or so.